MP Estate Planning UK

 Steps to Take When an Executor is Deceased

-When an executor passes away, it’s essential to understand the next steps in managing the estate.
-The process involves several legal and administrative tasks that must be handled carefully to ensure the deceased’s wishes are respected.
+When you discover that a named executor has passed away, there are practical steps you should take to keep the estate administration moving forward.
+The process involves several legal and administrative tasks that must be handled carefully to ensure the deceased’s wishes are carried out properly.

-When contacting the probate court, be prepared to provide:
+When contacting the Probate Registry, be prepared to provide:

-• The deceased executor’s name and date of death
+• The deceased executor’s name and date of death, along with their death certificate

-• The name of the deceased person whose estate is being managed
+• The name of the person whose estate needs to be administered (the testator)

 Notifying Beneficiaries